-- No make-up exams are given, except in documented instances of illness or other emergency, in which case the student must contact the instructor directly before the exam, if feasible, or as soon as possible. - If any student has a valid reason to request rescheduling of an exam-such as observance of a religious holiday-he/she must contact the instructor in person and make suitable arrangements one week before the examination.
-Failure to act in accord with these instructions will lead to a failing grade.
+- The exams (and the quiz) are to be taken online, via Canvas, during regular class hours.
+They are proctored. - The exams are primarily based on the materials presented in the lectures, plus the readings.
+They are not cumulative (i.e. Exam 2 will cover the materials covered after Exam 1, etc.). - They will primarily consist of multiple-choice and short Q&A; there might also be a single short essay (a few paragraphs, and not more than one per exam). - No make-up exams are given, except in documented instances of illness or other emergency, in which case the student must contact the instructor directly before the exam, if feasible, or as soon as possible. - If any student has a valid reason to request rescheduling of an exam-such as observance of a religious holiday-he/she must contact the instructor in person and make suitable arrangements one week before the examination.
+Failure to act in accord with these instructions leads to a failing grade.